Declaration of Domicile: All You Need to Know

 Filing a Declaration of Domicile in Florida is a significant step for individuals intending to establish residency in the state, especially for tax and estate planning purposes.
 The declaration is not mandatory for moving to Florida, but it can be beneficial for those seeking to benefit from the state's tax policies and sever ties with their former state for income and estate tax purposes.

-While the declaration is not the sole factor in determining domicile, it can be strengthened by taking additional affirmative steps, such as obtaining a Florida driver’s license, registering a vehicle in Florida, registering to vote, opening bank accounts, and securing a new mailing address in Florida.
+While the Declaration is not the only factor in determining domicile, it can be strengthened by taking additional affirmative steps, such as obtaining a Florida driver’s license, registering a vehicle in Florida, registering to vote, opening bank accounts, and securing a new mailing address in Florida.

 Where do I get a Florida declaration of Domicile?

-You can obtain a Declaration of Domicile form online from the county’s website where you reside in Florida.
+You can obtain a Declaration of Domicile form online from the website of the county in which you reside in Florida.
 Once completed, you submit this form to the clerk of court’s office.
 It's important to have the form properly notarized to be valid.

 How long do you have to live in Florida to be considered a resident?

-To be considered a resident of Florida, there isn't a set amount of time you need to live there.
+To be considered a resident of Florida, there is no set amount of time you need to live there.

 What does it mean to be domiciled in Florida?